ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Untrusted Apps, Trusted Apps, and Personalization Data

-In TEEP, there is an explicit relationship and dependence between an Untrusted Application in a REE and one or more TAs in a TEE, as shown in {{notionalarch2}}.
+In TEEP, there is an explicit relationship and dependence between an Untrusted Application in an REE and one or more TAs in a TEE, as shown in {{notionalarch2}}.
 For most purposes, an Untrusted Application that uses one or more TAs in a TEE appears no different from any other Untrusted Application in the REE.
 However, the way the Untrusted Application and its corresponding TAs are packaged, delivered, and installed on